Housing & Residential Life

 No student parking is permitted, either on-site or in the adjoining neighborhood, at any time.
 Consistent with College parking policy, students bringing a vehicle to campus must register the vehicle with the College.
-Dedicated parking is available at 115 Lakeside Avenue, the Residential Student Zone 2 lot.
-A Champlain shuttle will run to Main Campus as well as to 115 Lakeside Avenue.
+Dedicated parking is available at 175 and 115 Lakeside Avenue, the Residential Student Zone 2 lots.
+A Champlain shuttle will run to Main Campus as well as to Lakeside Avenue.

-Residence halls for students who must have easy access to their cars are: Boardman, 396 Main Street, North House, Sanders Hall, 371 Main Street, 158 South Willard.
+Residence halls for students who must have easy access to their cars are: Boardman, 396 Main Street, North House, Sanders Hall, and South House.
 Students must meet eligibility requirements and pay for a Zone 5 permit.Link to this FAQ

 As you know, Champlain College is a dry campus which means that no alcohol or illegal drugs are permitted on school property.